Metal Buildings & Carports in Michigan

 Carport1 offers optional all-steel panels on the sides of steel frames for added structural support and strength in our metal and steel carports, garages, barns, RV Covers and other structures.
 If you live in a section of Michigan that encounters heavy wind and rain typical of tornadoes and hurricanes, we recommend adding panels to outdoor metal structures.

 Carport1 uses architectural bows and trusses to strengthen and stabilize the roofs of its quality metal buildings.
-Generally, metal structure with a width size of 24 ft. will include a bow, and those wider than 24 ft. will feature a truss.
+Generally, metal structure with a width size of 24 ft. will include a bow, and those wider than 24 ft. will feature a welded truss.
 These features are important for residents of Michigan who experience heavy snowfall or heavy rain.

 Please ask us for a free quote on a custom metal building for you.